FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/electronicBasics/page2.md

 ### SSTuino II

-The main brain of the kit.
-Has Wi-Fi Chip on it for IoT.
+The SSTuino II is the main microcontroller (or brain) for the kit.
+It has a Wi-Fi chip on it for use with the Internet of Things (IoT).
+It has a small footprint to easily integrate the board into projects.

 ### SSTuino II Explorer Board

-Adapts the SSTuino II to an Arduino Uno form factor.
+The SSTuino II Explorer Board adapts the SSTuino II to a more familiar Arduino Uno form factor.
+It also includes LEDs to help visualise the usage of the pinouts.

 ### USB-C Cable

-Connects the SSTuino II to your LD.
-Also powers the SSTuino II.
+The USB-C Cable connects the SSTuino II to your Learning Device.
+It is also used to upload code from the Arduino IDE to the SSTuino II.

 ### Breadboard